aia-uclouvain/pydl8.5/python_library/doc/index.rst

 Welcome to DL8.5's documentation!
 =================================

-**Decision Trees (DTs)** are a non-parametric supervised learning method used for *classification* and *regression*.
-The goal is to create a model that predicts the value of a target variable by learning simple decision rules inferred from the data features.
+**Decision Trees (DTs)** are a supervised learning method used for *classification* and *regression*.
+The goal is to create a model that predicts the value of a target variable by learning simple decision rules inferred from data.

-However DTs provide good results in general, the ways used by weel-known algorithms to infer them are sub-optimal.
+Although traditional algorithms for learning decision trees provide good results in general, well-known algorithms such as CART and C4.5 do not calculate trees that are necessarily optimal.

-For many reasons, it arrives sometimes when we want DTs very accurate as possible depending on a error function.
-Several recent publications have studied the use of Mixed Integer Programming (MIP) for finding an optimal decision tree, that is, the best decision tree under formal requirements on accuracy, fairness or interpretability of the predictive model.
-These publications used MIP to deal with the hard computational challenge of finding such trees.
-In this work, we implement a new efficient algorithm named **DL8.5**, for finding optimal decision trees, based on the use of itemset mining techniques.
-We show through :cite:`dl852020` that this new algorithm outperforms earlier approaches with several orders of magnitude, for both numerical and discrete data, and is generic as well.
+This repository contains an implemetation of DL8.5, an algorithm for finding optimal decision trees under formal requirements on the accuracy, support and depth of the decision trees to be found.
+Details about this algorithm can be found in :cite:`dl852020`.
 The key idea underlying this new approach is the use of a cache of itemsets in combination with branch-and-bound search; this new type of cache also stores results for parts of the search space that have been traversed partially.

-Thus, this project implements **DL8.5** for inferring binary optimal decision tree classifiers.
-It provides a scikit-learn compatible classifier which can be used with any scikit-learn functions.
+This implementation is scikit-learn compatible and can be used in combination with scikit-learn.

 ..
 As any scikit-learn classifier, you have to use methods "fit" and "predict".